shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Style Register and Login pages.
+- Changes to auth container with flex div for login and register forms and name of webapp at top, and name of author at bottom
 - Users currently online in chatroom only for chatrooms, UI element can be hidden
 - Add scrollbars for channels and dm user lists
 - Add Online Offline user status support